grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 _Pay attention to those empty lines between md block and a wrapper, they are required to correctly parsing._

+_Also pay attention, that usage of `Blockquote` requires omitting native `md` blockquote syntax, so you just put your content inside withou any `>` and you are good to go._

-At the moment there are only three mods available, default, attention (no wrapper needed) and warning.
+At the moment there are only three mods available: `default`, `attention` (wrapper for both is optional) and warning (wrapper is required).
 If you need more, let us know.

 ## Code blocks